analog-garage/mkdocstrings-python-xref/docs/relative-crossref.md

     system it will be treated as a package.

-* If the path begins with one or more `^` characters, then that will go up one level in the path of the current doc string for each `^`
+* If the path begins with one or more `^` characters, then that will go up one level in the path of the current doc string for each `^`.
+Additionally, if the path begins with two or more `.` characters, then that will go up on level for each `.` after the first.

 These are demonstrated here: